 The quickest way to stall any expansion is to fail to secure the necessary funds to see it through to the end.
 Making sure you have your financial ducks in a row is imperative if you’re going to successfully transition your business to the next level.
-Below you can find some links to resources that can help you fund your expansion.
+Below you can find links to resources that can help you fund your expansion.

 Alaska Growth Capital provides loans to viable businesses that banks consider too risky.
 Alaska Growth Capital also makes equity investments in businesses by buying stock in the company, and makes hybrid loans that combine the features of debt and equity financing.

 Alaska Industrial Development and Export Authority (AIDEA)

 813 W. Northern Lights Blvd.
 Anchorage, AK 99503